benmiller314/cdm2021spring/plans/lesson-24.md

 </div>

 EXT: If you have time now, you can get started on implementing your plan.
 We'll have mostly studio time for the next three classes.
 (Next Tuesday, if possible, we'll try to gather some shared baseline criteria toward achieving the unit goals that might work for all the projects.
 So aim to have started *something* by then.)

+## Exit notes

+By the time 5 minutes remain in class, please come back to the plan you wrote at the beginning of studio time and update it with your progress and/or plans for next steps.

 # Homework for next time